-To avoid dirt penetration, the main cabinet doors should be kept closed at all times except for punctual access to the DVD-RW or for hardware verification as per TECNAR instructions.
+To avoid dirt penetration, the main cabinet doors should be kept always closed except for punctual access to the DVD-RW or for hardware verification as per TECNAR instructions.

-When the optical cable has to be manipulated & rolled up, the main precaution is to avoid small radius of curvature (keep radius of curvature above 15 cm) and brutal shape changes.
+When the optical cable must be manipulated & rolled up, the main precaution is to avoid small radius of curvature (keep radius of curvature above 15 cm) and brutal shape changes.
 When rolled-up on top of the cabinet, optical cable should in some way be attached (clamped) to the cabinet's roof.
 The lens should be covered with a plastic bag to avoid potential deposits.